 What is Locoweed?

 In cattle country, this plant is extremely dangerous for the ranchers and treatment of locoweed is a primary goal.
-Locoweed poisoning in cattle may show up within 3 to 4 hours and sometimes death can follow immediately after.
+Locoweed poisoning in cattle may show up within three to four hours and sometimes death can follow immediately after.

 Locoweed is a low growing plant that spreads in clumps.
 The leaves are pinnate and terminate in smaller leaflets.
 Locoweed is a perennial herb with legume pods and pea-like flowers.
 The plants are most toxic when they are young.

-By the end of summer, they have turned brown and are dying back and becoming twiggy.
+By the end of summer, they have turned brown and are dying back, becoming twiggy.
 The poison is less effective to cattle at this time.
 The plant is a cool season weed that does much of its growth in winter and then greens up in spring.
 This is when the toxin is at its highest.
-The most common type of locoweed is white, wooly or purple.
+The most common type of locoweed is white, woolly, or purple.

 How to Control Locoweed

 Controlling locoweed is tough, but you have a chance if you start when the plants are young.
 Foliar sprays, which translocate through the leaves to the roots, are the best way of controlling locoweed.
 A mixture of picloram and 2,4D is the most common treatment of locoweed.

 It has recently been discovered that a species of weevil can eat the roots of the plants and successfully kill the weed.
 It only takes a few of the weevils to take out a plant, but attracting the bugs is the tough part.
 Eventually, they will probably be available as part of biological warfare against the pest plant.

 Note: Chemical control should only be used as a last resort, as organic approaches are safer and much more environmentally friendly.